This article covers backup procedures that must be used for different types of data including:

 Backing up OS and software on the cluster nodes

-It is strongly recommended to back up the OS disk and software disk (lvmdisk1) of all cluster nodes after the initial cluster configuration and before and after applying any changes, such as patch installation or security settings changes.
+It is strongly recommended to back up the OS disk (boot) and software disk (lvmdisk1) of all cluster nodes after the initial cluster configuration and before and after applying any changes, such as patch installation or security settings changes.
 Taking disk snapshots is the recommended method for backing up the disks.

 To create a backup of a cluster node VM